 • Scholarship exemplifies strong theoretical grounding and methodology and clear writing.

-Nomination Packet Must Include:
+Application Packet Must Include:

 • A cover page to include the person making the nomination, the nominee’s name, telephone number and e-mail address, the university awarding the dissertation, and the faculty advisor for the dissertation.